Ukrainian State: Establishment

+Manifesto to the All-Ukrainian Nation.
+Laws on the provisional state system of Ukraine.

-On 29 April, a party congress of bread producers consisting of some 6,000 delegates from all eight governorates of Ukraine was taking place in the building of the Kyiv Circus.
-After receiving information about the situation at the Congress from his couriers, Pavlo Skoropadskyi later arrived in his car to the event where he was elected the Hetman of Ukraine.
-After that all participants moved to St. Sophia's Square, where Skoropadskyi was blessed by Nykodym, the Vicar of Kyiv and Galicia (Metropolitan Vladimir was executed by Bolsheviks).
-That night the Hetman supporters took over government building of military and internal affairs as well as the State Bank.
+Also on 29 April, a congress of the League of Landowners consisting of some 6,500 delegates from all eight governorates of Ukraine took place in the building of the Kyiv circus.
+The league consisted primarily of wealthy and Russified moderate and large landholders.
+After receiving information about the situation at the Congress from his couriers, Pavlo Skoropadsky later arrived in his car to the event where he was elected the Hetman of all Ukraine.
+After Skoropadsky received a standing ovation, the crowd moved to St. Sophia's Square, where Skoropadsky was served a moleben by Nykodym, the Vicar of Kyiv and Galicia (as Metropolitan Vladimir was executed by Bolsheviks).
+That night, the supporters of the Hetman took over the government building of military and internal affairs as well as the State Bank.
 The following day, the elite and most loyal formation of the Central Council, the Sich Riflemen, was disarmed.

-Skoropadskyi issued his manifesto (hramota) "To the All-Ukrainian Nation" and the Law of the Provisional State System.
-Desiring stability, the Austro-Hungarian and German forces welcomed the coup; Skoropadskyi co-operated with them, making him unpopular among many Ukrainian peasants.
+Skoropadsky issued his manifesto (грамота) "To the All-Ukrainian Nation" and the Law of the Provisional State System.
+Desiring stability, the Austro-Hungarian and German forces welcomed the coup; Skoropadsky cooperated with them, making him unpopular among many Ukrainian peasants.
 The new state retained the tryzub (coat of arms) and the national flag but reversed the design to light blue over yellow.
-The Sich Riflemen opposed the coup and were disbanded along with the "Bluecoats", a Ukrainian division formed from POWs in Germany and Austria-Hungary named after their blue uniforms.